Mother’s Day Concert

 It caught his image as he flew.

-• Peter Stopschinski
+• Music by Peter Stopschinski

 Text by Danila Stoianova (1944-1989) and Peter Stopschinski